-During in vitro fertilization, eggs are removed from mature follicles within an ovary (A).
+During in vitro fertilization, eggs are removed from sacs called follicles within an ovary (A).
 An egg is fertilized by injecting a single sperm into the egg or mixing the egg with sperm in a petri dish (B).
-The fertilized egg (embryo) is transferred into the uterus (C).
+The fertilized egg, called an embryo, is transferred into the uterus (C).

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.